devopsacademyau/academy/classes/04class/ecs_ecr_fargate/README.md

 **9. Update the file `ecs-params.yml` with the subnets and security group.**

+When using the ecs-cli compose or ecs-cli compose service commands to manage your Amazon ECS tasks and services, there are certain fields in an Amazon ECS task definition that do not correspond to fields in a Docker compose file.
+You can specify those values using an ECS parameters file with the --ecs-params flag.
+By default, the command looks for an ECS parameters file in the current directory named ecs-params.yml.

     sed -i "s/subnet ID 1/$SUBNET1/g"  ecs-params.yml

     sed -i "s/subnet ID 2/$SUBNET2/g"  ecs-params.yml